NOAA-GSL/VxIngest/src/vxingest/prepbufr_to_cb/README.md

 ## Ingest template
 The ingest template for prepbufr RAOBS is "MD:V01:RAOB:obs:ingest:prepbufr".
 It follows the same small Domain Specific Language (DSL) that all ingest templates follow.
+Refer to [this](https://github.com/NOAA-GSL/VxIngest/blob/main/mats_metadata_and_indexes/metadata_files/README.md) for a more complete description.

 ### Template DSL